JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 #### Evaluation Parameters
 - `aggregation_levels`: Allows evaluation at multiple administrative levels: Dictionary where the keys are names for levels at which results should be aggregated for evaluation and values are columns in the shapefile allowing to aggregate simulation level results.
+This is used to aggregate predicted yield, but also to report aggregated (mean) LAI curves per region.

 **IMPORTANT**: Neither the key nor the value may contain colons!
 If this is the case, please ensure you rename your shapefile.